JaxProjex/kismetAtakCompanion/README.md

 $ kismet

-- got to kismets webserver at localhost:2501
+- go to kismets webserver at localhost:2501

 - at the bottom next to "Messages" and "Channels" should be the Atak Companion Tab